Bad Credit Car Loans in 2025

 Tips to improve your chances of being approved for a car loan

-Get a cosigner.
-If you’ve got someone with good credit willing to back you up, consider adding a cosigner on your car loan.
-Know, though, that late loan payments affect both your scores.
+• Get a cosigner.
+If someone with good credit is willing to back you up, consider adding a cosigner to your car loan.
+Late loan payments will hurt both your scores, so make a plan to avoid missed payments, like by setting up automatic payments.

-Improve your score.
-Are you able to buy yourself some time and improve your credit score?
-It might be worth getting a cheap car with cash instead of taking a loan.
+• Improve your score.
+You can save a lot of money and boost your approval chances by improving your credit score before you buy your car.
 It’s not an overnight fix, but waiting to get a car loan until you have at least good credit (670+) could save you thousands in interest.

 How we chose the best bad credit car loans